“Remember the Ladies”

 For the past three decades, the Boston Women’s Heritage Trail (BWHT) has worked to restore women to their rightful place in the history of Boston and in the school curriculum by uncovering, chronicling, and disseminating information about the women who have made lasting contributions to the City of Boston.

-The seven walks in our guidebook introduce more than 200 Boston women in a wide variety of settings, occupations, and backgrounds.
-BWHT has also sponsored the development of six mini-trails in Boston neighborhoods blazed by teachers and students in the Boston Public Schools ad a city charter school.
+The walks on our website and in our guidebook introduce more than 200 Boston women in a wide variety of settings, occupations, and backgrounds.
+BWHT has also sponsored the development of several mini-trails in Boston neighborhoods blazed by teachers and students in the Boston Public Schools and at a city charter school.
 In addition, BWHT collaborated with the Museum of Fine Arts to develop a trail, “Women Artists in the Back Bay”.

-In 2009, the Boston Women’s Heritage Trail celebrated its first two decades by sponsoring and co-sponsoring an outstanding series of programs and events.
-Throughout March 2009, Women’s History Month, the calendar was packed with lectures, presentations, and special guided Trail walks.
+The Boston Women’s Heritage Trail celebrated its first two decades in 2009 by sponsoring and co-sponsoring an outstanding series of programs and events.
+Throughout Women’s History Month in March, 2009, the calendar was packed with lectures, presentations, and special guided Trail walks.
 Those events are archived on this site.

 In partnership with the Boston Public Schools, BWHT has sponsored teacher workshops, institutes and showcases, and, for several years, supported a values-based literature program, “Perseverance,” for eighth graders in the Boston Public Schools.
 BWHT continues to work with the BPS Social Studies department and to offer free tours to BPS students and their teachers.

 Board members also give guided walks and presentations, teach classes and are actively involved in a wide range of projects that promote women’s history, including helping to develop women’s history trails in Portland and New Brunswick, Maine; Salem, New Bedford, and Southcoast, Massachusetts; and internationally in Reykjavik, Iceland, and Oslo, Norway.